 90 degree dies, acute angle dies, beading dies, box-forming dies, channel-forming dies, corrugating dies, curling dies, four-way die blocks, gooseneck dies, hemming dies, multiple-bend dies, radius dies, rocker-type dies, rotary bending dies, seaming dies, tube, and pipe forming dies, u-bend dies, and V-dies.

-What Are Press Brake Used for？
+What Are Press Brakes Used for？

-With the continuous development of science and technology, mechanical press brakes, hydraulic press brakes and electric press brakes have entered the market one after another.
+With the continuous development of science and technology, mechanical press brakes, hydraulic press brakes, and electric press brakes have entered the market one after another.

 Currently, press brakes are widely used in various fields of processing and production to improve production efficiency.